innopolis-devops/labs/app_python/PYTHON.md

         - Short: Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.
         - Robust: Get production-ready code.
 With automatic interactive documentation.
         - Standards-based: Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.

+# Unit test best practices

+* A testing unit should focus on one tiny bit of functionality and prove it correct.
+* Tests Should Be Fast
+* Tests Should Be Simple
+* Tests Should Be Readable
+* Tests Should Be Deterministic